MultiTonic/thinking-dataset/docs/02c_TESTING.md

 ## Overview

 The primary objective of this test plan is to ensure that the processes for downloading, processing, and ingesting the Hugging Face dataset into SQLite3 are robust, reliable, and meet the specified requirements.
 By implementing Test-Driven Development (TDD), we aim to create a comprehensive suite of granular tests that cover all critical functionalities of the data pipeline.
-The tests will be organized into three levels of directories to enhance structure and maintainability.
+The tests will be organized into structured directories to enhance maintainability.

 ## Objectives